Adaptive Human Trajectory Prediction via Latent Corridors: Conclusion

 In the supplementary material, we provide an ablation on the implementation of our prompting method and a visual overview of our ATP problem formulation.
-We also show additional qualitative results on MOTSynth and EarthCam data, as well as more detailed quantitative results.
+We also show additional qualitative results on MOTSynth and more detailed quantitative results on EarthCam data, quantitative results on ETH/UCY, and compare our implementation of the scene-aware baseline to the original YNet paper~\cite{mangalam2021goals}.
+Video results can be seen at \href{https://neerja.me/atp_latent_corridors/}{this webpage}.